RamaLingeswaraRao950/Mini-Mart/README.md

-#### Mini Mart
-Mini Mart is a dynamic e-commerce web application designed to simulate the functionalities of a modern online store.
+A dynamic e-commerce web application designed to simulate the functionalities of a modern online store.
 This project incorporates various user-friendly features and a responsive design to enhance the shopping experience.
 Built using React.js, JavaScript, CSS3, and HTML5, Mini Mart serves as a robust example of a full-stack development project.

 ## Features